-There are certain cases when anonymity can be applied for and these include cases that involve sexual offences.
+There are certain cases when anonymity can be applied for, and these include cases that involve sexual offences.
 Anonymity can be granted, putting restrictions on what the media can and cannot publish, including any details that could identify.

 At the end of your claim for compensation, you can be eligible to receive a lump sum payment.
 Depending on the amount, this can have an effect on your receipt of benefits.

 A Personal Injury Trust can be arranged for the payment to be made into.
-Trustees appointed to administer the trust will appoint the money to you when needed meaning that there is no impact on the benefit that you are already in receipt of.
+Trustees appointed to administer the trust will appoint the money to you when needed, meaning that there is no impact on the benefit that you are already in receipt of.

-There are times when a client feels that the settlement they received was not what they had expected and therefore they feel that their case was under settled.
-Here Ramsdens can support you in obtaining the true value of the compensation that you are entitled to.
-We will review the papers from your previous Solicitor and advise if we feel under settlement has occurred and then as to the next steps in the legal process.
+There are times when a client feels that the settlement they received was not what they had expected, and therefore they feel that their case was under settled.
+Here, Ramsdens can support you in obtaining the true value of the compensation that you are entitled to.
+We will review the papers from your previous Solicitor and advise if we feel under settlement has occurred, and then as to the next steps in the legal process.

 The thought of having to go to court and speaking out about the trauma you have suffered can be a huge barrier to seeking compensation.
 However, the majority of child abuse claims are settled outside of court.

 Should your case be one of the few that is heard at court, we will ensure that we are with you throughout this process, discussing with you what happens at court and the timetable of events taking place.
-We understand how difficult it can be to appear in a court room and we make every effort to relieve anxiety that this can cause by keeping you informed and supported throughout the court process.
+We understand how difficult it can be to appear in a courtroom, and we make every effort to relieve anxiety that this can cause by keeping you informed and supported throughout the court process.

 Physical abuse can go hand in hand with other forms of abuse, such as emotional and psychological abuse.

-Written in the law there are many different offences of a sexual nature.
-It is not relevant for you to know which offence has taken place, just that a sexual act was committed against you or another person and they did not want this act to happen.
+Written in the law, there are many different offences of a sexual nature.
+It is not relevant for you to know which offence has taken place, just that a sexual act was committed against you or another person, and they did not want this act to happen.

 The Limitation Act 1980, indicates that a claim made, save for Criminal Injuries or a breach of Human Rights (detailed below), must be made within three years from the act committed or, if a child, within three years from that child turning 18 years of age.

 The time limits differ for claims under the Criminal Injuries Compensation Authority (CICA) here the limitation period for this is within two years of the offence being committed, or if the victim was a child, within two years of them turning 18 years old.
-A claim made for breach of Human Rights can also be made within one year of that breach (whether and adult or child).
+A claim made for breach of Human Rights can also be made within one year of that breach (whether an adult or child).

-Even though these time limitations apply due to the complex and sensitive nature of sexual and physical abuse claims they can be challenged and set aside.
+Even though these time limitations apply due to the complex and sensitive nature of sexual and physical abuse claims, they can be challenged and set aside.
 Ramsdens have a wealth of knowledge in ensuring that this occurs.

 Following your initial

-consultation we will arrange funding of your claim through either Legal Aid or
+consultation, we will arrange funding of your claim through either Legal Aid or

 a Conditional Fee (No Win No Fee) Agreement.
 A letter of claim will be drafted

-to the Defendant party and we will then consider evidence including any Social
+to the Defendant party, and we will then consider evidence including any Social

 Care, medical or other relevant records.
 At this stage we will be able to